wp-plugins/otw-portfolio-light/readme.txt

 Shortcodes:

-* [otw_portfolio] - This will generate Portfolio Paginated template listing portfolio items
+* [otw_portfolio] - This will generate Portfolio Paginated template listing portfolio items.
-* [otw_portfolio otw_filterable] - This will generate Portfolio Filterable template listing portfolio items with a nicely animated filter on top
+* [otw_portfolio otw_filterable] - This will generate Portfolio Filterable template listing portfolio items with a nicely animated filter on top.

 Copy and past the shortcodes in a new page to get a page displaying your portfolio items.